-While at the top of the peak we saw our British couple in the distance walking along a cornfield on a distant plateau.
+While at the top of one peak we saw our British couple in the distance walking along a cornfield on a distant plateau.
 When we reached the cornfield we realized there was a right turn that they seemed to have missed.
 Fortunately they discovered their error and fought up with us before to long.

 I am feeling the embrace of the Camino since meeting these two wonderful Dutch women, Mica & An.
 I believe it began with the simple gesture of An offering to share their apple on our first break after we began walking together.
 Sharing is one of the important lessons of the Camino.